‘It is what we leave as a legacy that is the measure of our existence’

 They named her Sheila Jane, or ‘Blondie’.

-They all shared a small terraced house that had the added luxury of an outside brick-built loo with complimentary newspaper squares for toilet paper and a howling breeze under the wooden door which acted as an early prototype for our modern day Vent Axia to dissipate any unwanted odours.
+They all shared a small terraced house that had the added luxury of an outside brick-built loo with complimentary newspaper squares for toilet paper and a howling breeze under the wooden door that cleverly dissipated unwanted odours in the direction of their neighbours open windows.

 Sheila wore knickers made from black-out material, had her shoes mended with the leather from her Dad’s old belts, shared a tin bath in front of the coal fire with as many sisters that could squeeze into the tub in one go and slept six in a bed.
 The war years were harsh; curfews, rationing, hand-me-downs and fear.